Prepare your Microsoft 365 tenant

-If you do not have a Microsoft 365 account, you must sign up for a Microsoft 365 Developer Program subscription.
-The subscription is free for 90 days and continues to renew as long as you are using it for development activity.
+If you don't have a Microsoft 365 account, you must sign up for a Microsoft 365 Developer Program subscription.
+The subscription is free for 90 days and continues to renew as long as you're using it for development activity.
 If you have a Visual Studio Enterprise or Professional subscription, both programs include a free Microsoft 365 developer subscription.
-It is active as long as your Visual Studio subscription is active.
+It's active as long as your Visual Studio subscription is active.
 For more information, see set up a Microsoft 365 developer subscription.

 Enable Teams for your organization

 Enable Teams for your organization and for more information, see enabling Teams for your organization.